 1) How does nicotine replacement therapy (NRT) work?

 As you probably know, cigarettes are highly addictive.
 It’s because they contain a chemical called nicotine.
 When you puff on a cigarette, it takes just seconds for nicotine to go from the lungs to the brain.

-If you’ve been a smoker, your brain is filled with nicotine receptors.
-These receptors eagerly await incoming nicotine.
+If you have smoked for a while, your brain is filled with specific receptors that eagerly await incoming nicotine.
 Think of nicotine as a key, and receptors as little locks.
-When the nicotine unlocks the nicotine receptor, a feel-good chemical called dopamine is released, giving you a little hit or buzz.
+When the nicotine unlocks the receptor, a feel-good chemical called dopamine is released, giving you a little hit or buzz.
 This doesn’t last long.
 The nicotine soon fades making the receptor eager for more.
 Cue a cigarette craving!

-Nicotine patches provide a slow, steady level of nicotine over a long period.
+Nicotine patches provide a slower, steady level of nicotine over a longer period of time.

-The best chance of success comes from using what's called combination therapy: patches PLUS a fast-acting form of NRT (mouth spray, lozenge, gum or inhalator).
+Many people who smoke will need what's called combination nicotine replacement therapy: patches PLUS a faster-acting type of NRT (mouth spray, lozenge, gum or inhalator).
 That way you have a steady level of nicotine for the day PLUS a bit extra at times when you would normally smoke.
-If you pair an NRT product or combination therapy with a call to Quitline, you further increase your chance of quitting for good.

 5) What happens if I have a smoke while I’m wearing a patch?

-You don’t need to take the patch off if you have a cigarette.
-It’s actually best to leave it on.
+You don’t need to take the patch off if you slip up and have a cigarette.
+It’s best to leave it on.
 Slip-ups – a puff or a cigarette during a quit attempt – are common.
-But it doesn't mean you should stop trying to quit.
+It doesn't mean you should stop trying to quit.
 It might be a sign that you aren’t using enough NRT.
 For example, you might need to increase how often you are using the faster-acting types of NRT.
 It’s best to speak to your doctor or pharmacist to help you work out what dose and frequency of NRT you should be using to prevent slip-ups.